fBeyer89/preproc_AgeWell/MST/analysis/readme.md

 ## To do the analysis on the logfiles:

-- run the script run_ausw_1_neu.sh
+- run the script *run_ausw_1_neu.sh* to extract trial-by-trial the correct and given responses

-...in the script you have to modify the path to where all the MST logfiles are located.
+   in the script you have to modify the path to where all the MST logfiles are located.

-...This script wraps the command (perl  MST_ausw_1_neu.pl  Logfile (ohne Endung)) which extracts trial-by-trial the correct and given responses and writes them into .txt-files.
+   This script wraps the command (perl  MST_ausw_1_neu.pl  Logfile (ohne Endung)) and writes results into .txt-files in the same location as the log-files.

-...These can then be further analyzed and summarized to the MST-scores (recognition + pattern separation) with the R script: analysis_MST_scores.R.
+- calculate the MST-scores (recognition + pattern separation) with the R script: *analysis_MST_scores.R*.